eForms Logo

 Download: PDFMS Word, OpenDocument

-Allergen Hazards Disclosure (NYC Admin Code § 27-2017.1) (NYC ONLY) – The landlord is required to complete this disclosure and make an annual inspection of indoor allergen hazards such as mold, mice, rats, and cockroaches
+1. Allergen Hazards Disclosure (NYC only) – Must be completed and signed with the attached Local 55 brochure.
+It acknowledged the landlord had performed an annual inspection of indoor allergen hazards such as mold, mice, rats, and cockroaches.[1]

-Copy of Signed Lease (Tenants’ Rights Guide) (Rent Stabilized Tenants ONLY) – The landlord must give a signed copy of their lease within thirty (30) days of tenancy.
+3. Copy of Signed Lease (conditional) – For rent-stabilized tenants, the landlord must provide a signed copy of their lease within 30 days of tenancy.[3]

-Security Deposit Receipt (GOB § 7-103) – If a deposit is accepted by the landlord, the name and location of the financial institution must be relayed to the tenant in writing.
+7. Security Deposit Receipt (conditional) – If the landlord accepts a security deposit, the name and location of the financial institution where the money was deposited must be disclosed to the tenant in writing.[6]

 Security Deposits

-If rent is not paid on the 6th day, the landlord can issue a 14-day notice to quit, allowing the tenant to pay the owed rent or move out of the property.
+Grace Period – A landlord cannot charge a late payment fee until five days after the due date.[13]
+If rent is not paid on the sixth day, the landlord can issue a 14-day notice to quit, allowing the tenant to pay the owed rent or vacate the property.

-Maximum Penalty (N.Y.
-RPL 238-A (2)) – The landlord can charge $50 or 5% of the monthly amount, whichever is less, for the late payment of rent.
+Maximum Late Fee ($50) – The landlord can charge $50 or 5% of the monthly amount, whichever is less, for the late payment of rent.[13]

 Right to Enter (Landlord)